A velocity-vorticity-pressure formulation for the steady Navier--Stokes--Brinkman--Forchheimer problem: Concluding remarks

 {We have developed and analysed a novel non-augmented vorticity–velocity–Bernoulli formulation for incompressible flow in highly permeable porous media, governed by the Navier--Stokes--Brinkman--Forchheimer equations.
 The approach avoids least-squares or stabilisation-based augmentation by formulating the problem as a nested saddle-point system and working in divergence-free velocity spaces.
 This framework enables both continuous and discrete solvability analyses under small data assumptions, relying on fixed-point arguments and inf-sup conditions in divergence-free subspaces.
 At the discrete level, we employ a Crouzeix--Raviart finite element method enhanced with tangential and normal jump penalisation to control the full $\mathbf{H}(\bcurl) \cap \mathbf{H}(\div)$ velocity norm, and we ensure pressure-robustness through a modified variational form using a Raviart--Thomas interpolant.
 We introduced a fully computable residual-based a posteriori error estimator, which is shown to be reliable and efficient---the latter hinging on a new inverse inequality tailored to the Forchheimer nonlinearity.
 Numerical experiments validate all theoretical results and demonstrate that adaptive mesh refinement, driven by the proposed estimator, restores optimal convergence even in the presence of solution singularities.
 The practical implementation leverages a lightweight, parallel octree-based infrastructure capable of generating non-conforming adaptive meshes, where appropriate multipoint constraints allow the recovery of optimal approximation properties.
 The combined contributions in formulation, analysis, estimator design, and implementation provide a foundation for further development of adaptive solvers for nonlinear porous flow models and illustrate the benefits of structure-preserving discretisations in complex multiphysics regimes.

 Possible directions of future work include the extension of the analysis to more general data regimes, particularly beyond the smallness assumptions required for fixed-point arguments, potentially through monotonicity or compactness-based techniques.
 It would also be valuable to investigate higher-order nonconforming discretisations that retain divergence-free properties and support pressure-robustness.
-Finally, we want to address the coupling with transport and reaction models within the same porous medium, where interface dynamics or multiphysics constraints may necessitate tailored trace operators and stabilisation. }
+Furthermore, we want to address the coupling with transport and reaction models within the same porous medium, where interface dynamics or multiphysics constraints may necessitate tailored trace operators and stabilisation. {We also mention that the analysis of the non steady-state counterpart of this problem can be performed following the abstract Showalter theory.
+The range condition and monotonicity properties proceed quite similarly as in \cite{anaya23a}, as well as the semi-discrete solvability and the a priori analysis.
+On the other hand, the fully discrete a priori estimates and its a posteriori error analysis remains an open problem.
+Finally, it would be worth to explore automatic selection of local stabilisation parameters following the recent work \cite{bringmann2024local}.} }